-From the foodie hub of the north to the seaside city that just about has it all, here’s where we’re going to be spending our summer.
+If you’re still itching to get some travel in then don’t worry about having to head too far; there are plenty of spots right on our doorstep!
+From the foodie hub of the north to the seaside city that just about has it all, here’s where we’re going to be spending our Autumn.

 For a banging roast or the best steak in the city head to The Ox on Corn Street or take a street art tour that starts off with one of Bristol’s most famous modern art exports, Banksy and his Well-Hung Lover, painted on a former sexual health clinic on Park Street – how very Banksy.